julian3rd/julian3rd.github.io/curriculum-vitae.md

 ## Experience

-### Quantitative Analyst,Trust and Safety, Google.
+### Quantitative Analyst, Trust and Safety, Google.

 ### Postdoctoral Fellow, The Children’s Hospital of Philadelphia.
 - Implementation and interpretation of advanced statistical analyses of clinical data.